Skip to content

 CREATE TABLE specialist_specialties (

-organization_id BIGINT NOT NULL REFERENCES organizations(id), -- Denormalized!
+organization_id UUID NOT NULL REFERENCES organizations(id), -- Denormalized!

 PRIMARY KEY (specialist_id, specialty_id)